 Brian Christal, Tuffwing

-Tuffwing recently performed integration of Emlid Reach RTK to enable making precision maps without use of GCPs.
-The system was benchmarked by comparing direct georeferenced model with a set of GCPs, used solely for error detection purposes.
-Achieved lateral RMS error is just 4cm according to the Pix4D quality report.
+Tuffwing recently performed integration of Emlid Reach RTK to enable precision maps to be made without the use of GCPs.
+The system has been benchmarked by comparing a direct georeferenced model with a set of GCPs, used solely for error detection purposes.
+The lateral RMS error achieved is just 4cm according to the Pix4D quality report.

 Jeff Taylor, Event38

 In this case study, we produced an orthomosaic in the Drone Data Management System™ with 2.45cm horizontal and 5.08cm vertical RMSE, as compared with a survey-grade GPS on the ground.